saylordotorg/course_psych402/Unit08.md

+---
+layout: default
+title: "PSYCH402: Neuropsychology"
+course_description: "A survey of the field of psychology devoted to understanding how the brain functions and how it interacts with the body in order to control and mediate behaviors and actions."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Cortical Functions: The Occipital, Parietal, Temporal, and Frontal Lobes** <span id="8"></span>
 *For the purposes of study, neuropsychologists have divided our brains